 I would especially recommend this pack to those who are just getting started in backpacking since it is "Very" user friendly.
-Having sad that, this pack would be even better for the more experienced backpacker since they would know more about the ins and outs of packing it.
+Having said that, this pack would be even better for the more experienced backpacker since they would know more about the ins and outs of packing it.
 The pack is also very versatile for body types since it is very adjustable for differing torso lengths.
 This pack has over a dozen different torso settings so it will fit most anyone.

-I am 6'1" and weigh 230 lbs and I have not hiked in years and I have never owned a hiking backpack, I have used hunting backpacks.
+I am 6'1" and weigh 230 lbs and I have not hiked in years and I have never owned a hiking backpack; I have used hunting backpacks.
 Therefore, I spent literally weeks researching backpacks on the internet and at the local small outfitter.
 I looked at all brands and all price ranges.

 I knew that I was not going to go out and spend thousands of dollars to get the lightest tent, sleeping pad, mess kit, etc. So I knew that I needed a larger pack.
 I will also say that I am not a weight weenie.
 I am a full time police officer and I have walked around, and run around, for over 21 years with over 30 lbs. of gear being worn daily.

-I purchased the bag and have used it twice on approx 8 mile hikes with one being an overnight hike.
+I purchased the bag and have used it twice on approx 8-mile hikes with one being an overnight hike.
 I will say that the the belt issue (being too large for small wasted people) that many speak of could be a problem if your waste is too small.
-Having said that, my daughter who is an average size 12-year-old and has a waist far smaller than 32 inches.
+Having said that, my daughter who is an average size 12-year-old has a waist far smaller than 32 inches.
 She asked to carry the pack on a hike and I was able to adjust both the back setting and the belt to nearly fit her perfectly.

-Some have reviewers have complained about the bag weighing too much.
+Some reviewers have complained about the bag weighing too much.
 My response to that is, first off it is a 75 liter pack and therefore will weigh more because it is a large pack, secondly the pack is built to last, and lastly it has well padded straps and hip belt which add weight.
 The straps are also quite long and can be trimmed down to eliminate some extra weight.

 I have have no complaints with this bag.
 I love it.
 I can carry all my equipment and necessities inside the bag.
 It is also very convenient because it is top and front loading.
 I would truly recommend this pack to anyone.

-03/14/12 Update.
 I have been on many day hikes using this pack.
 I have carried loads from 30 to 40 lbs, up to nine miles.
 I have never had any issues with the straps coming loose.
 I have not had any troubles with the zippers either.

 The more I use this pack, the more I like it.
 As said above, this pack is better than some that cost several times as much.
 I just went on a six mile hike today with a 30 lb. pack.
 I had the pack dialed in and the 30 lbs. carried great on my hips.
 I would buy High Sierra products again based on this product.
-(10/01/12- I purchased a High Sierra 30 liter backpack for my daughter's to use.
+(10/01/12- I purchased a High Sierra 30 liter backpack for my daughters to use.
 They love it.)

 Obviously with 49 lbs, the pack holds a ton of gear.
 And even at 49 lbs.
 I had no issues with any straps loosening or buckles breaking, and once I had it dialed in I was good to go.
 I would venture to say that 49 lb. loads probably is about the limit for plastic buckles, but that is just common sense.